-- Shared spaces are great ways to connect diverse organizations, share knowledge and costs, and offer potential for progress.
+- Shared spaces are great ways to connect diverse organizations, share knowledge and costs, and offer the potential for progress.
 Check out the Shared Spaces for Innovation Series to learn more and see if building a shared space is a beneficial direction for your project.
 There is also a non-profit shared space toolkit for Edmonton.

 - Actively engaging your partners or stakeholders will help you drive change.

 - Develop some marketing material from your vision and mission.
-Here are a couple articles about marketing for non-profits to get you started.

 Planning and analyzing